 We wanted to take time this week to celebrate a Better Practice student, Meryl, who reached a 204-day practice streak!
-That is no small feat - anyone who practices an instrument should know!
-Meryl kept motivated and found a way to practice every day, no matter where she was (you’ll see that she found a way to practice from a variety of places including Costco, in the mountains, and even on vacation!).
-She sets a wonderful example for budding musicians everywhere, so we wanted to share her story on how Better Practice helped give her the tools to become and stay motivated.
+That is no small feat - anyone who practices an instrument should know.
+Meryl found a way to practice everyday, no matter where she was (you’ll see that she found a way to practice from a variety of places including Costco, in the mountains, and even on vacation!).

 (Seriously, she’s making the rest of us look bad.)

-A big thank you to Jenn of Pied Piper Studios (J) and Meryl’s mother, Beth (B) for taking the time to let us interview them!
-If you’re looking for piano lessons in the Des Moines area, Pied Piper Studios specializes in enriching fine arts programming for every age and every stage of life, from birth and up.
-Visit their website at www.piedpiperstudios.org to learn more.
+A big thank you to Jenn (J) of Pied Piper Studios (info on her studio below) and Meryl’s mother, Beth (B) for taking the time to let us interview them!

 The Journey to 200 Consecutive Days of Practice